rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 - Updated to version 2022-01-21b
   - Visual cleanup across all nodes
   - Improving comments in code (more work to come)
-  - Creation of Home Assistant entities that can be used to manage the integration from the HA environment, including automations, etc.  Found under the MQTT integration entities list
+  - Creation of Home Assistant entities that can be used to manage the integration from the HA environment, including automation's, etc.  Found under the MQTT integration entities list
   - Initial values for entities at time of creation are pulled from OneControl and populated to speed state updates
   - Initial values for availability topics pre-populated to speed installation
   - Initial stages of diagnostic feedback in place